Siddharthkathuroju/Gimmerz/README.md

 Gimmerz is a web-based platform designed to help students manage their queries, track their academic profiles, and maintain a personal to-do list.
 The application enables students to submit queries, receive responses, and monitor their progress through a personalized dashboard.
 Tech Stack
 Frontend: React
-Backend: Next.js, MongoDB (for authentication and data storage)
+Backend: Next.js, MongoDB (authentication and data storage)
 Authentication: MongoDB for secure user login and query management API Integration: Custom API to handle query submission and responses